-THIS IS A FORMAL NOTICE to let you know that on 23 April 2021 we made the above tree preservation order.
+THIS IS A FORMAL NOTICE to let you know that on 27 August 2021 we made the above tree preservation order.

 In simple terms, no one is allowed to cut down, top or lop without our permission any of the trees described in the Schedule of the order and shown on the map.

-The order came into force, on a temporary basis, on 23 April 2021 and will remain in force for six months.
+The order came into force, on a temporary basis, on 27 August 2021, and will remain in force for six months.
 During this time we will decide whether the order should be given permanent status.

 People affected by the order have a right to object or make comments on any of the trees or woodlands covered before we decide whether the order should be made permanent.